 You have probably visited Puerto Rico many times and already know where you will live.

 Some of the things that you start doing before your move include:

-Supplying – if you are setting up a second home, get whatever you will need to supply it.
+- Supplying – if you are setting up a second home, get whatever you need to supply it.
 This includes full sets of cooking and dining equipment, bathroom and bedroom linens, and household tools.

-Schools in Puerto Rico teach in Spanish, even though English is taught to all ages.
-If you are moving with school-aged children who don’t yet speak Spanish, you will need to register them in special English, you should try to make early arrangements, as places are limited in these schools.
+- Schools in Puerto Rico teach in Spanish, even though English is taught to all ages.
+If you are moving with school-aged children who don’t yet speak Spanish, you will need to register them in special English; you should try to make early arrangements, as places are limited in these schools.